lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 ### Discord server

 All course communication will be through our course Discord server.
-Join with [this link](https://discord.gg/KTMAb8Bwgg).
-It will prompt you to create a new account, or you can choose to log in with an existing account.
+See D2L announcement for link.
+Please [change your nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames#:~:text=If%20you're%20on%20the,new%20nickname%20of%20your%20choice!) to your full name (first and last).

-### Course outcomes
+## Course outcomes
 By the end of the course, students should be able to:
 * Navigate a Linux operating system using the command line.
 * Use `vim` to edit files.